mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

         return logits, new_mems
 ```

-Similar to this [paper](https://arxiv.org/pdf/1706.03762.pdf), we use sine and cosine functions of different frequencies, to get the positional encoding:
+Similar to [Transformer](https://arxiv.org/pdf/1706.03762.pdf), we use sine and cosine functions of different frequencies, to get the positional encoding:

 $$ PE_{(pos,2i)} = sin(\frac{pos}{10000^{\frac{2i}{d_model}}})$$